In-app messages quick start guide

 XPush.hitEvent("EVENT_NAME")

-An event is created in your project when you fire it for the first time from your website, or you can also manually create it by navigating to Data Manager > Events > Create event.
+An event is created in your project when you fire it for the first time from your app, or you can also manually create it by navigating to Data Manager > Events > Create event.

 Navigate to the Segment tab to specify recipients of the campaign.
 If you have more than one app integrated you need to specify which one you want to target, otherwise, the content will appear in all of them.
 If you have multiple users and you want to target a particular one, you can do so by selecting Create Custom Segment > identifier > user ID equals and providing the user ID you want to target.
 This will only work if you have previously set your user ID in the Segmentation Engine.